 We know the devastation that drug addiction can cause.
 It’s hard to live through, it’s hard to recover from, and it’s hard to watch it happen to someone you care about.
 Our California drug treatment programs offer personalized rehab options that understand the pain and struggles that come with recovery.

 We know what it is to feel out of control.
 Powerless.
 Hopeless.
 We know you’re scared.
 But we can also tell you that you’re not alone.
-There are countless people out there who have experienced addiction.
+There are countless people out there who have experienced drug addiction.
 They’ve felt your pain.
-But the good news is that many of them are recovering.
+But the good news is that many of them are recovering or fighting for recovery in drug addiction treatment centers.
 Many of them are getting back on their feet.
 They’re starting fresh.
 They’re getting clean.
 And by following in their footsteps, you can too.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) says that a recovery from drugs should move on four fronts:

-Recovering health involves beating back the addiction itself.
+Recovering health involves beating back the addiction to drugs itself.
 The drinking.
 The drugging.
 The blackouts.
 The hangovers.
-The damage that drugs can cause to the tissues of the body and to the brain.
+The damage that drug addiction can cause to the tissues of the body and to the brain.
 Once the chaos has stopped, it’s time to learn how to make healthier choices.
 Live a healthier lifestyle.
 Learn how to eat.
 Learn when to exercise.
 Learn how to make informed, healthier choices.
 Develop balance.
 And start making choices that will give you a long and fulfilling life.

 Home recovery refers to creating and living in a safe environment.
 No more running.
 No more hiding.
 No more fear of homelessness.
 And with people who show support and love.
 Healing the wounds that have threatened to poison your closest relationships.
 Having a peaceful environment to rest every night.
 A home really worth coming home to.